visgl/luma.gl/docs/upgrade-guide.md

 - `shadertools`: WebGL1 shader modules have been removed, use the new modules uniform buffer-based counterparts.

 **Minor changes**
-- The shader type system has been refactored, some shader type names have changed.
-These are typically not used directly by applications.

-**Minor changes**
-- The shader type system has been refactored, some shader type names have changed.
+- `core`: The shader type system has been refactored, some shader type names have changed.
 These are typically not used directly by applications.

 ## Upgrading to v9.1